To get what you never had, you have to do what you've never done." -Thomas Jefferson

 Let's get started!

 The first item on the agenda is planning out what your Year-End Fundraising Plan will look like.
-In August all of our Ministry Partners received an email from us encouraging you to take a look back on your 2016 Year-End Giving Plan.
+In August and September all of our Ministry Partners received an email from us encouraging them to take a look back on their 2017 Year-End Giving Plan.
 If you haven't taken time to review it, please do so now.

 Consider whether or not you were successful with your plan last year.
 Analyze what defines "success" according to your goals.
 Financial goals are important and spur us on when we hit a rough patch, but improving your fundraising skills is equally as important, too.
 So consider setting goals related to your skill growth - determine to schedule 10 face-to-face meetings, to make weekly social media posts for the rest of the year, or to update your mailing list with correct contact info.
 We will help you make a strategic plan in the form below.